 Pennsylvania ECYEH Learning Series: Guidance for Successful Educational Journeys

 The 2025-2026 Pennsylvania ECYEH Learning Series: Guidance for Successful Educational Journeys offers a comprehensive professional development opportunity for homeless liaisons and educators committed to supporting students experiencing homelessness.
 This series provides critical skills, strategies, and resources to enhance the educational experience for these students and equip educators with the tools to navigate challenges effectively.
-Through a blend of interactive webinars, real-world case studies, and expert insights, this series will deepen your understanding and enhance your advocacy efforts to ensure positive educational outcomes.
+Through a blend of interactive webinars, real-world case studies, and expert insights, this series will deepen your understanding and enhance your efforts to ensure positive educational outcomes.

 There is no fee to attend.
 Act 48 credits are available.